-The regulatory framework for the authorization of drugs, biologicals and medical devices is framed through Decree 677/95 (chemical synthesis), Decree 1484/12 (biologicals) and Decree 4725/05 (medical devices).
-Each field has additional regulations:
+The regulatory framework for the authorization of drugs, biologicals and medical devices is framed through Decree 677/95 for chemical synthesis drugs Decree 1484/12 for biologicals, and Decree 4725/05 is applicable to medical devices.
+Each of these Decrees has been subject to additional regulations:

 - 2.A.
 Law 1751/2015, regulated by Decree 780/2016, provides the general national framework on health rights and duties in Colombia; - 2.B.
-Resolution 3951/2016, establishes the reimbursement procedure at the Fund of Solidarity and Assurance (FOSYGA) for supplying medicines, medical services and health benefits not included in the Health Benefits Plan: - 2.C.
-Price control over drugs and medical devices is determined under the National Commission of Medicines and Medical Devices' scope (CNPMD) according to Law 1438/2011, Decree 1071/2012 and Decree 705/2016.
+Resolution 3951/2016, established the reimbursement procedure at the Fund of Solidarity and Assurance (FOSYGA) for supplying medicines, medical services and health benefits not included in the Health Benefits Plan.
+However, FOSYGA was substituted in its functions by the Administrator of the Resources of the General System of Social Security in Health (ADRES) since August 1, 2017, as established by Act 1753 of 2015.

+2.C.
+Price control over drugs and medical devices is determined by National Medicines and Medical Device's Prices Commission (CNPMD in Spanish) according to Act 100/1993, Act 1438/2011, Decree 1071/2012 and Decree 705/2016.
 The CNPMD annually assign a reference price for all medicinal products marketed in the country.
 This price is considered a regulatory tool to establish the price for each commercial presentation of the medicinal product.
-A product will enter on a direct control system (price control fixed) if: I) It presents a retail price higher than the reference price of the corresponding homogeneous group and/or II) The class of products do not form a homogeneous group, with at least three or more references of the product. - 3.
-What are the steps to obtaining authorization to develop, test, and market a product?
+A product will enter on a direct price control system (fixed price control) if: I) It has a higher price higher than the reference price of the corresponding homogeneous group and/or II) The class of products do not form a homogeneous group, with at least three or more references of the product.